VOLTTRON/volttron-docker/README.md

 # Platform Initialization

 The VOLTTRON container when created is just a blank container with no agents.
 Now there is an initialization routine available within the docker container to allow the installation of agents before launching of the instance.
-To do this one will mount a platform_config.yml file to /platform_config.yml.
-The recommended way to do this is through a docker-compose.yml file.
-An example of this is available https://github.com/VOLTTRON/volttron-fuel-cells/.
+To do this one will mount a `platform_config.yml` file to `/platform_config.yml` within the container.
+One is also likely to need to mount agent configurations (specified in the `platform_config.yml` file), into the container.
+The recommended way to do this is through a `docker-compose.yml` file.
+An example of this is included in this repository, based on the one in the [volttron-fuel-cells repo](https://github.com/VOLTTRON/volttron-fuel-cells/).

+The `platform_config.yml` file has two sections: `config`, which configures the main instance and populate's the main config file ($VOLTTRON_HOME/config), and `agents`, which contains a list of agents with references to configurations for them (note the frequent use of environment variables in this section).

+## Other Notes
-Note that agents within the `platform_config.yml` file are created sequentailly, it can take several seconds for each to spin up and be visible via `vctl` commands.
+agents within the `platform_config.yml` file are created sequentailly, it can take several seconds for each to spin up and be visible via `vctl` commands.

 # Advanced Usage